Kunkhumam: Production

 Ganesan dressed in drag for the film by wearing a sari.

 Soundtrack

-The music was composed by K. V. Mahadevan.
+The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.
+The songs "Chinna Siriya Vannaparavai" and "Thoongadha Kannendru" are set in the Carnatic ragas known as Darbari Kanada and Charukesi, respectively.

 Reception

 Writing for Sport and Pastime, T. M. Ramachandran called it "an utterly poor film" and also noted, "What amazes one is the complete absence of directorial touches of Krishnan and Panju [..] by giving the public such a crude film as Kunkhumam".